StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Discussion

 \subsection{Cultivating Trade-off Reasoning through Multi-Perspective Evaluation}

-Our findings indicate that StreetDesignAI's multi-perspective design not only supports perspective-taking but also triggers higher-order reasoning processes crucial for inclusive infrastructure design.
+Our findings indicate that StreetDesignAI's persona-based design not only supports perspective-taking but also triggers higher-order reasoning processes crucial for cycling infrastructure design.
 In particular, we observed participants repeatedly engaging in explicit prioritization activities when persona evaluations diverged.
 StreetDesignAI's design of presenting parallel persona feedback prompts participants to think about whose needs to prioritize under various constraints, thereby stimulating trade-off reasoning.

 For instance, by viewing divergent persona evaluations, participants reformulated their design goals in more precise terms (e.g., shifting from ``improve cycling conditions'' to ``expand access for cautious cyclists while maintaining efficiency for confident riders'').
 Comparison instances (e.g., where participants identified that bollards improved ``Interested but Concerned'' scores while ``No Way No How'' scores remained unchanged) were associated with explicit decisions about which populations to invest in serving.